Devon Noel Lee

 They wanted to simplify their name when they immigrated.

 To avoid discrimination.
 Many Germans in America changed their surnames during WWI and WWI to avoid anti-German sentiments.

 They were using a nom dit name that was used to tell different families with the same surname apart.

 They needed to hide from the law, ex-wives, or adversaries when going into exile or seeking asylum.

 In the US today, changing your name involves a lot of paperwork and fees.
 By contrast, individuals living in eras before formalized identification and record-keeping could find changing their names as easy as changing their shirts.

-This leaves many a genealogy researcher to pull their hair out and curse those name-changing relatives.
+This leaves many genealogy researchers to pull their hair out and curse those name-changing relatives.

 What, if anything, can we do?